philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 chmod 700 cron_job_geoip
 ~~~

-The CLI tool `xt_geoip_dl_maxmind` that our CRON job will execute requires you to have a license key available, which can be obtained by registerind with MindMax for free: [https://www.maxmind.com/en/geolite2/signup](https://www.maxmind.com/en/geolite2/signup).
+The CLI tool `xt_geoip_dl_maxmind` that our CRON job will execute requires you to have a license key available, which can be obtained by registering with MindMax for free: [https://www.maxmind.com/en/geolite2/signup](https://www.maxmind.com/en/geolite2/signup).
 Store this license key:

 ~~~shell
 echo <your license key here> >> ~/cron_job_geoip/.mindmax_license_key